0 reviews |

 All you need to dehydrate these foods is a good quality food dehydrator.
 We use the Nesco food dehydrators.
 You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.

 First, we should talk about dehydrating canned green beans versus dehydrating frozen green beans.
-What makes one better than the other, and why?
+What makes one option better than the other, and why?

 Our primary consideration is the rehydration time; how long does it take for the dehydrated green beans to absorb enough water to become soft enough to eat?